Biblical Hebrew: Proto-Central-Semitic

 Broken plural forms in Arabic are declined like singulars, and often take singular agreement as well.
 Dual and "strong plural" forms use endings with a long vowel or diphthong, declined in only two cases: nominative and objective (combination accusative/genitive), with the objective form often becoming the default one after the loss of case endings.
 Both Hebrew and Arabic had a special form of nunation/mimation that co-occurred with the dual and masculine sound plural endings whenever the noun was not in the construct state.
-The endings were evidently felt as an inherent part of the ending and, as a result, are still used.
+The endings were felt as an inherent part of the ending and, as a result, are still used.
 Examples are Arabic strong masculine plural -ūna (nominative), -īna (objective), and dual endings -āni (nominative), -ayni (objective); corresponding construct-state endings are -ū, -ī (strong masculine plural), -ā, -ay (dual).
 (The strong feminine endings in Classical Arabic are -ātu nominative, -āti objective, marked with a singular-style -n nunation in the indefinite state only.)

-Hebrew has almost lost the broken plural (if it ever had it), and any vestigial forms that may remain have been extended with the strong plural endings.
+If Hebrew had at some point had the broken plural, any vestigial forms that may remain have been extended with the strong plural endings.
 The dual and strong plural endings were likely much like the Arabic forms given above at one point, with only the objective-case forms ultimately surviving.
 For example, dual -ayim is probably from *-aymi with an extended mimation ending (cf. Arabic -ayni above), while dual construct -ē is from *-ay without mimation.
 Similarly, -īm < *-īma, -ōt < *-āti.
-(Note that expected plural construct state *-ī was replaced by dual -ē.)
+(Expected plural construct state *-ī was replaced by dual -ē.)